kennyt24/FRIDAYCODENIGHT/README.md

 # Kehinde Omolabi

-#My Stack
+#My Stack/Technologies used
 1. MongoDb as Database
-2. Node
+2. Mongoose as our Object Data Modeling(ODM)
+3. Node as a runtime environment
-3. Express as framework
+4. Express as framework
-4. Postman Api
+5. Postman Api

-It involves using Node Js, Epress and mongoose to create important Api endponts.
+# Solutions Created
+1. User should be able to post into the database
+2. We should be able to find all users registered in the database
+3. Lastly, we should also be able find specific users in the database BY searching with user email address.

 https://documenter.getpostman.com/view/22346934/UzryZSu6